aaronicsubstances/bridge-arithmetic/README.md

 NB: can serve as crosschecking avenues to the ones approved in school.

-- Subtraction of whole numbers
-  - modification of standard method.
 - Multiplication of whole numbers
   - modification of standard method.
 - Alternative to long division